irdkwia/paradise_next/README.md

 ## What is it?

-Paradise NEXT is a set of script/data edits that lets you play some of the planned, but scrapped, features from paradise.
+Paradise NEXT is a set of script/data edits that lets you play some of the planned, but scrapped, features from paradise in the 3DS title `Pokémon Mystery Dungeon: Gates to Infinity`.

+This currently supports EU and US versions of the game.

 This also includes some local multiplayer mode features.